ja-guzzle/docs/docs/How to guides/Administration/Environment config/Repository database.md

 Above stages represents a typical stages through which data from particular source system flows through.
 However you can amend this list and add additional stages.
 A batch can be compose of one or more stages from this list.

  ## Steps to Update Repository database
-The Guzzle UI will auto-detect if the repository tables are present, and it will show
-< Guzzle UI will auto-detect if the repository tables are present or not and if it is present than Guzzle will show option as reinitialize database.
-If you reinitialize your all existing data in guzzle tables will be lost and new will created. >
+Guzzle UI will auto-detect if the repository tables are present or not and if it is present than Guzzle will show option as reinitialize database.
+If you reinitialize your all existing data in guzzle tables will be vanished and create new one.

 1. Go to the Admin menu from the top navigation bar.
 2. Navigate to Environment-> Repository Database.
 Select **Initialize Database** tab